Weakly interacting oscillators on dense random graphs: The Models and Main Results

-Suppose that the graph sequence is converging to a deterministic limit; we discuss the case of a random limit in the next example.
-Theorem \ref{thm:conv} implies that for every sequence $\{\xi^{(n)}\}_{n\in\N}$ which converges to some flat graphon $W\equiv p \in [0,1]$, the empirical measure $\mu^n$ satisfies equation \eqref{eq:McKeanVlasov} with corresponding $p$.
-Since the convergence of $\xi^{(n)}$ to a non-constant graphon gives rise to equation \eqref{eq:pde_mean}, which is \textendash{} at least formally \textendash{} different from \eqref{eq:McKeanVlasov}, we conclude that the limit of $\mu^n$ is mean-field if and only if the sequence $\xi^{(n)}$ converges to a constant graphon.
+Suppose that the graph sequence is converging to a deterministic limit; we discuss the case of a random limit after the first example.
+Theorem \ref{thm:conv} implies that for every sequence $\{\xi^{(n)}\}_{n\in\N}$ which converges to some flat graphon $W\equiv p \in [0,1]$, the empirical measure $\mu^n$ {\change in the limit} satisfies equation \eqref{eq:McKeanVlasov} with corresponding $p$.
+Since the convergence of $\xi^{(n)}$ to a non-constant graphon gives rise to equation \eqref{eq:pde_mean}, which is \textendash{} at least formally \textendash{} different from \eqref{eq:McKeanVlasov}, {\change we conclude that, if the sequence $\xi^{(n)}$ converges to a constant graphon, then the limit of $\mu^n$ is formally mean-field}.
 The graphs with such asymptotic behavior are known in the literature as pseudo-random graphs, see \cite{cf:BBCN16, cf:CGW89} and \cite[\S 11.8.1]{cf:Lov}.

-We now address the issues \eqref{prova1} and \eqref{prova2} with two explanatory examples.
-The mean-field comparison when the graph limit is random is discussed after the first example.
+We now address the issues (1) and (2) with two explanatory examples.
+The mean-field comparison when the graph limit is random is discussed after the next example.